Shardeum Documentation

 6.2.4 Partnerships

 A major surge of partnerships and ecosystem expansion is expected to occur prior to and after the mainnet launch.
-The Shardeum Team will undertake strategic partnerships in both web2 and web3 in order to expand Shardeum's ecosystem and enhance its functionalities.
+The Shardeum Team will undertake strategic partnerships in both web2 and web3 in order to expand Shardeum's ecosystem and deliberate on how to enhance its functionalities.
 This includes partnering with academia and enterprises, and in some cases integrating with Layer 0s, Layer 1s, Layer 2s, bridges, oracles and dApps.

 6.2.5 Fundraising

-The Shardeum project intends to do more fundraising in the future to grow the team as well as increase the marketing and awareness of the project.
-We are considering the possibility of a public SHM sale shortly before mainnet launch prior to exchange listings.
+The Shardeum project could engage in more fundraising in the future to grow the team as well as increase the marketing and awareness of the project.

 6.3 Future Directions